e-j-one/python-global-path-planners/README.md

     - To check if two pose can be connected, try connecting poses only using the two arc.
     - If the pose connecting two arc (the intersection pose) is within dist_near from both poses, they can be rewired.
     - If rewired, the pose connecting two arcs is also added as a node.

+### RRT* Smooth Unicycle +

+1. Try in-place pivot only in the start node.
+2. When finding near nodes, nodes added in the rewiring steps are ignored.

 #### Difference from [RRT*-unicycle](https://github.com/naokiyokoyama/rrt_star) (Yokoyama, 2023)
 - Robot does not pivot.